-Berg Lake Trail is a 11.7 mile lightly trafficked point-to-point trail located near Fraser-Fort George, BC that features a lake and is rated as difficult.
+Berg Lake Trail is a 11.7 mile lightly trafficked point-to-point trail located near Fraser-Fort George, British Columbia, Canada that features a lake and is rated as difficult.
 The trail offers a number of activity options and is accessible from June until September.

 23km trail 1 way, takes roughly 7 hours to berg lake.
 Along the way you will past through Kinney lake, white horn and the valley of a thousand falls, emperor falls.
 On the trail you will see 16 glaciers.
 One of the top trails in Canada.

 Great backpacking trail.
 Did a girls trip the first weekend of October!
 Can't wait to go back again.